-The truth is that you only get one chance to impress that potential buyer on show day, so it is critical to always show the best side of your property when you place it on the market.
+The truth is that you only get one chance to impress that potential buyer on show day, so it is critical to always show the best side of your property for sale.

 “You do not want to be confronted with a situation in which you cannot sell your property in good time and for the price you are looking for,” adds Finnemore.
 “This makes it all the more important to make that first strike when you put your home onto the market.”